JNRowe/jnrowe.github.io/articles/advent_of_code_2020.rst

 There is actually very little of interest in today’s solution, the only oddity at all was that I added a branch for the ``nop`` for some reason.
-It is a no-operation_ how could it possibly need a handler?
+It is a no-operation_, how could it possibly need a handler?

 The issue I did have trouble with was the runtime being far too long.
 My initial effort in the |REPL| took 17 seconds, and that felt *very* wrong.
 On